 - Company tax information.

 This is not an exhaustive list.
 Your transactions may require specialized due diligence or may require the exchange of only a few key documents.
-A knowledgeable business lawyer can help you tailor the due diligence process to your specific transaction.
+A knowledgeable business attorney can help you tailor the due diligence process to your specific transaction.
 Contact the Batson Nolan PLC team today to discuss how we can help.